camargosproj/camargosproj/README.md

 ## I'm a Husband, Father, Developer, and a Tech Lover!!

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React,
-- 🌱 I’m currently working on a freelance project using python
+- 🌱 I’m currently working as a backend developer

 ### Connect with me: